 make pull-latest(which shouldn’t ever be necessary to do during normal dev workflows) Under the hood: the helper scripts

 Both accept one arg: the version to push or pull eg

 Contain a list of all the images to push/pull (eg node, database, proxy, etc)

-Push latest images too whenever we ask to push commit or release tagged images
+Push latest images too whenever we ask to push commit or semver-tagged images

 Protect us from overwriting an already pushed image eg can’t push images tagged

 3dffdc17more than once.